 The differently colored bands that divide sections of the upward flow are the different stages of your workflow as they appear on the Kanban board itself.
 The bands always go up or sideways in accordance to the assignments that go through your process.

-The top line of each band on the cumulative flow diagram represents the entry point of tasks in the respective stage of your Kanban board while the bottom one shows when it leaves it.
+The top line of each band on the cumulative flow chart represents the entry point of tasks in the respective stage of your Kanban board while the bottom one shows when it leaves it.
 If a line becomes flat, that means nothing is arriving in the corresponding stage or nothing is leaving it.

 Using a CFD, you can get an idea of how long is the approximate cycle time of your tasks in just a single glance.